f5vmr/svxlink_raspberry/README.md

 You will need to understand the svxlink.conf file and how to make adjustments for Simplex or Repeater operation.
 In any case you may need to refer to the svxlink.org main page, or svxlink amateur radio users page on facebook, or contact me.
 For further information also consult the svxlink pages on g4nab.co.uk.

-To stop svxlink running type in the terminal <b>sudo systemctl stop svxlink.service</b> and to restart it type <b>sudo systemctl restart svxlink.service</b>
+<p>To stop svxlink running type in the terminal <b>sudo systemctl stop svxlink.service</b> and to restart it type <b>sudo systemctl restart svxlink.service</b></p>
 The next stage will be to modify the three files <b>node_info.json</b>, <b>svxlink.conf</b>, and <b>ModuleEchoLink.conf</b>.
-To obtain information for the node_info.json go to a PC Browser and enter <b>http://svxportal-uk.ddns.net:81</b> where you will find a dashboard.
+<p>To obtain information for the node_info.json go to a PC Browser and enter <b>http://svxportal-uk.ddns.net:81</b> where you will find a dashboard.</p>
 Click <b>Register</b> at the top, completing the information.
 This information is held only to enable you to complete the next stage.
 Log in with the information you have just supplied, and click on <b font=color blue>Generate node_info.json</f></b>.
-Once complete, save the resulting file in your computer.
+Once complete, save the resulting file in your computer.</b>
 Open the terminal of the Raspberry Pi, and type <b>cd /etc/svxlink</b> followed by return.
 Then type <b>sudo nano node_info.json</b> and edit the information with the content of the file you have just saved on your PC.
 You can open the file with a text editor or notepad.
 When the editing is complete type <b>cntrl-o</b> and return at the keyboard for the terminal followed by <b>cntrl-x</b>.
 The next stage is to check and edit where necessary the <b>svxlink.conf</b> file. type <b>sudo nano svxlink.conf</b> followed by return.